In the Spotlight

 Dundas Street Construction 2017

 Final details have not been released yet, but work is expected to take place April to October 2017.
-Once the details have been finalized, we will notify our members.
-For more information on City of Toronto MCIC construction projects please click here.
+For more information on this project please click here.

 To Do in Downtown Yonge

 The Toronto Short Film Festival will return to the Carlton Cinema for a third time, March 13-17, to showcase the best of international short filmmaking to our cinephile audiences.
 Please follow our Facebook and Twitter for photos, posters and updates!

 Tickets will be available soon from the Carlton Cinema, at $5 per block.

 St. Patrick's Day at Pogue Mahone Pub & Kitchen!